svaderia/svaderia.github.io/_posts/articles/2024-07-23-bringing-motivation-to-your-day:-quote-of-the-day-project.md

 ## Displaying Quotes on Your Website

 To achieve this, we utilize custom JavaScript and HTML, which fetches and displays a random quote from the JSON file.

-Here’s a step-by-step guide to setting it up on your website:

 ### JavaScript Code